nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter5_chapter_5_repentance_from_dead_works.md

 <!-- p103 -->
-The scriptures say every good and perfect gift is from God above (<span class="x-scripture" data-type="ref" data-book="James" data-chapter="1" data-verses="17" data-lang="en" data-version="NKJV">James 1:17</span>).
-He is a good Father who knows how to give good gifts to His children (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="7" data-verses="11" data-lang="en" data-version="NKJV">Matthew 7:11</span>).
+The scriptures say every good and perfect gift is from God above (<span class="x-scripture" data-type="ref" data-book="JAS" data-chapter="1" data-verses="17" data-lang="en" data-version="NKJV">James 1:17</span>).
+He is a good Father who knows how to give good gifts to His children (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="7" data-verses="11" data-lang="en" data-version="NKJV">Matthew 7:11</span>).
 Godly sorrow will cause discomfort, but His discipline is just and loving.
 Just as a good father would not intentionally break his child’s arm to ‘teach him a lesson’, God will not inflict sickness or disease on His children to teach us.

 <!-- p104 -->